buzzer4mornin/Exponea/README.md

 Note that if you used the code as-is with the `--reload` option that you won't be able to kill the container using `CTRL + C`.
 Instead in another terminal window you can kill the container using Docker's kill command:
 `docker kill fastapi_app`

+Notes:
+run `docker ps -a` to see all containers. run `run docker fastapi-image` to run the image that is already in created container.